fanuel-nashon/joint-group-web/README.md

 # Joint Group Website

 Corporate website for **Joint Group** — a business growth and investment facilitation firm based in Dar es Salaam, Tanzania.
-Built as a multi-page PHP site on the Consulo template.
+Built as a multi-page PHP site.

 ---